Britain to send long-range missiles to Ukraine after Russia hits Kyiv

 The weaponry has a longer range than any missile technology currently in use in the war.

-The UK will send its first long-range missiles to Ukraine after Russia struck the outskirts of Kyiv for the first time since April.
+The UK is to send its first long-range missiles to Ukraine after Russia struck the outskirts of Kyiv for the first time since April.

 Defence Secretary Ben Wallace said Britain will send an unspecified number of M270 launchers, which can fire precision-guided rockets up to 50 miles – a longer range than any missile technology currently in use in the war.